concord-consortium/portal-pages/README.md

 `npm install`

-and then run the following each time you want to start the server:
+and then run the following each time you want build the files:

 `npm run build`